hail-ans/demo-for-valiance/readme.txt

     app/views.py: This file contains all the routes for our application.
 This will tell Flask what to display on which path.

     app/models.py: This is where the models are defined.
 A model is a representation of a database table in code.
-However, because we will not be using a database in this tutorial, we won't be needing this file.

-Some projects have more modules (for example, an app/views directory with many views files in it), but this'll do for now.
-Go ahead and create these files, and delete hello_world.py since we won't be needing it anymore:

 Set Environment variables in Windows
 $env:FLASK_CONFIG="development/production"